-Figure 15.
-Distribution of distance choices for each two-dimensional content method
+Figure 17.
+Distribution of distance choices for each two-dimensional transition method

-From the distance ratings for the two-dimensional content mapping methods presented in Table 5, can be seen that short distances are more favourably rated than long distances in the truncation and blending methods, with the smallest differences in their ratings.
-However, in the video-based transformations, there is only a slight difference between the mean estimates of short and long distances, but the standard deviation shows that these estimates are the most different.
-The truncation and fusion methods give priority to shorter distances between image changes, possibly because in this case the user perceives a discrepancy between his/her movement and the visible still image for a shorter time.
-In the video, the priority for distances is low, possibly because the motion is not only performed but also seen when changing position.
+From the distance ratings obtained for the two-dimensional transition methods presented in Table 6, it can be seen that short distances are more favourably rated than long distances for both clipping and blending methods.
+However, for the sequential transitions, there is only a slight difference between the mean estimates of short and long distances.
+Still, the standard deviation shows that these estimates are the most different.
+The ratings of clipping and blending methods give priority to shorter distances, possibly because, in this case, the user perceives a discrepancy between his/her movement and the visible image for a shorter time.
+For the sequential approach, the priority for distances is low, possibly because the motion is seen when changing position.

-Table 5.
-Estimates and standard deviations for long and short-distance estimators for two-dimensional content image conversion methods.
+Table 6.
+Estimates and standard deviations for long and short-distance.